bcit-ci/CodeIgniter/user_guide_src/source/libraries/file_uploading.rst

 The Controller
 ==============

-Using a text editor, create a controller called upload.php.
+Using a text editor, create a controller called Upload.php.
 In it, place this code and save it to your **application/controllers/** directory::

 	<?php